CWolfs/MissionControl/README.md

 For full information on the random spawns, see the [Random Spawns](./docs/random-spawns.md) page.

+### Single Player Skirmish Support

+Mission Control works on single player skirmish if a contract type ruleset is created for it.

 ### Contract Type Rulesets

 Mission Control allows other modders to add their own contract type rulesets to be used.
 When added to the mod, the mod will randomly select a ruleset for a contract type from the given choices.